teodosin/digital-fabrication/src/posts/fablab-12.md

 I eventually did get the example codes from esp-wifi to compile and run, and I was able to connect the ESP32 to my wifi network.
 I didn't manage, however, to do anything with that connection.
 I also tried running the bluetooth example, but couldn't connect to the device.
 So I'm condensing maybe two days worth of work into these two disappointing paragraphs.

 I looked elsewhere.
 I found [a tutorial series](https://dev.to/apollolabsbin/embedded-rust-bluetooth-on-esp-ble-scanner-1gb7) that seemed promising.
 It was only under two months old and really in depth.

-I read through the series carefully and implemented the code.
+The only downside was that there was seemingly no no_std option.

+I implemented the code for the unsecure BLE client.
+After lots of config and wrestling with the compiler:

+It seems like I managed to connect to the chip with my phone.